vuori/xwinrestore/README.md

-Your window manager must support at least version 1.1 of the [Extended Window Manager Hints](https://specifications.freedesktop.org/wm-spec/wm-spec-latest.html) specification. `xwinrestore` has only been tested with various version of `xfwm4` so far.
+Your window manager must support at least version 1.1 of the [Extended Window Manager Hints](https://specifications.freedesktop.org/wm-spec/wm-spec-latest.html) specification. `xwinrestore` has so far only been tested with `xfwm4`.

 ### Installation